Classic document management solutions¶

 Faced with the need to organize documents, companies have looked at a number of document management solutions that are promoted today, from simple email archiving to complete electronic management systems dedicated to arbitrary documents.

-Unfortunately, these solutions have not always been very useful because they are too little integrated in companies' management systems.
-Most solutions that we have come across, are underused by the employees – often used by some of them but not by all.
+Unfortunately these solutions haven't always been very useful because they're too little integrated in companies' management systems.
+Most solutions that we've come across are underused by the employees – often used by some of them but not by all.

-The primary reason for this is that a document management system that is not integrated imposes extra work on an employee.
-For example, a salesperson should ideally save each customer confirmation in the document management system.
+The primary reason for this is that a document management system that's not integrated imposes extra work on an employee.
+For example a salesperson should ideally save each customer confirmation in the document management system.
 Only that means quite a heavy additional workload just for an order confirmation:

-Connect to the ERP system and confirm the order,
+Connect to the ERP and confirm the order,

-Create a directory for the customer and the order if it does not yet exist,
+Create a directory for the customer and the order if it doesn't yet exist,

 This is obviously a lot of operations just to handle a simple order confirmation.
-You can understand why many companies hardly use their document management system even if they have gone to the cost and effort of purchasing and installing one.
+You can understand why many companies hardly use their document management system even if they've gone to the cost and effort of purchasing and installing one.

 A number of free document management applications exist.
 The most well known are:

-It is very difficult to keep information in the company's management system synchronized with that in the document management system.
-For example, when a customer changes his address, users will modify the details in the management software, but usually, not in the document management system.
+It's very difficult to keep the information in the company's management system synchronized with that in the document management system.
+For example when a customer changes his address, users will modify the details in the management software but usually not in the document management system.

 Also, document management systems are typically very complex because they must manage user access rights in just the same way as those that are available in the company management system.
 This means that you have to enter the same sort of data about access rights twice for the system administrators.